 This page introduces the central chapter of Meaningness, explaining the complete stance.
 The complete stance recognizes that meaningness is both nebulous and patterned.
 Put another way, it neither fixates nor denies meanings.
 Or, equivalently: it enables the realistic and creative possibilities that emerge when you let go of eternalism and nihilism simultaneously.

-The complete stance looks unattractive from a distance because—unlike eternalism and nihilism—it does not claim to be The Ultimate Answer.
+It also looks unattractive from a distance.
+Unlike eternalism and nihilism, it does not claim to be The Ultimate Answer.
 Unlike eternalism and nihilism, it makes no comforting promises of certainty, understanding, control, or non-responsibility.

 Further, the complete stance looks dauntingly complicated from a distance, because it works with both pattern and nebulosity, plus their intricate interrelationships.
 From its own point of view, it is simpler than either eternalism or nihilism.
 It sees only one thing (meaningness) not two (meaning and meaninglessness).
 It does not attempt to divide pattern from nebulosity—an artificial and impossible separation that causes endless complications.

-Nevertheless, we are usually somewhat effective at pulling the wool over our own eyes, using the eternalist ploys and nihilist evasions.
+Pretending not to be in the complete stance, we are usually somewhat effective at pulling the wool over our own eyes, using the eternalist ploys and nihilist justifications.
 So we often act as if we were genuinely eternalists or nihilists, and this has awful consequences.

 The complete stance looks boring from a distance

 The road to the complete stance appears dull, at first, because it is obvious.
 The way is deflationary: it strips away the enticing dramas of confused stances:

 - “You are on a Mission from God to fulfill the Ultimate Meaning of the Universe!”